 When the night is so late that the wolves have stopped howling and the lambs can sleep, I like to wish on the stars that are farthest away, pinpricks as faded as last year's dreams.

 Someday I will hold a star like that in my hands, and watch how it illuminates my family around me.
 My husband will glow as transparent as a dragonfly wing.
 My three year old will shimmer like sunlight on the lake.
 Maybe I will see the tea light flame of our new baby's heart fluttering deep in my womb.

 I imagine that, just before the star floats away like a seed on the wind, in that fleeting glimpse, I won't have any worry.
 Everything will be peace as firm and soft as fleece.

-Because the depth of each night holds the warm lights of a trillion days we are just too far away to feel.
+For now, I only pull at my cloak and simply look at that far away star I will someday hold, believing with all my heart that in the depth of every night there are the warm lights of a trillion mornings we are just too far away to feel.

 Photo: Jean-François Millet [Public domain], via Wikimedia Commons